 Total score: 12.50

 Prickly, intimidating quills.
 A perfect baby fox face.
 Stupid button eyes.
 Tiny grunts.
 Weirdly long tongues.
-UGH!
 Hedgehogs are revoltingly cute.

 The main things working against hedgehogs are their short lifespan (three to five years) and uneven temperaments.
 I’ve known a few who were curious and easy to handle, but more who were… um, grumpy.